 - Contains soy and milk ingredients so not allergy-safe

 The concept is simple, and it’s a classic combination of basic ingredients.
-But the flavour of this protein coffee is very intense, making it almost unpalatable.
+But the flavour of this protein coffee is very intense, making it not suitable for everyone.
 It’s bitter at the end of the shaker cup, which is nothing anyone wants when they’re lifting.

-Pro 2Go makes it easy to drink caffeine and protein on the go.
-The amount of caffeine in this ready to drink protein coffee is about the same as a cup of coffee, so it’s going to help you get energized and excited about your lift.
+SCI-MX makes it easy to drink caffeine and protein on the go.
+With a decent amount of caffeine in this ready to drink protein coffee is about the same as a cup of coffee, so it’s going to help you get energized and excited about your lift.
+Perfect for your morning protein intake with each drink containing 23 grams of protein.
+You might find this can replace your first protein shake of the day.

 - Macro split is really good, especially for the calorie count